thee-dushbag/cmonstring/README.md

 ## theedushbag
-:smiley: Hello There, this repository is dedicated to creating simple c++ files to help/ease moving around c++ for beginers, consider strings.hpp for manipulating string in c++.
+:smiley: Hello There, this repository is dedicated to creating simple c++ files to help/ease moving around c++ for begginers, consider strings.hpp for manipulating string in c++.
 Helps manipulate strings better in c++